 Before your Form I-94 expires, there are steps you can take to know if you will not be able to leave the country by that date.
 You can contact US Citizenship and Immigration Services and ask for an extension.
 Approval can take a while, so you should do this as soon as possible.
 Delay in filing an application for extension of stay in the United States is not an excuse unless you are able to prove all of the following:

 - That the delay in applying for an extension of stay was due to extraordinary circumstances beyond your control;

 - That the length of the delay was reasonable;

 - That you has not done anything else to violate your immigration status like working without authorization;

 - That are still visiting the US temporarily as a non-immigrant; and

 - That the applicant you are not in formal removal proceedings from the United States.

 Always be sure to know the expiration date of your visa.
 You can check your I-94 departure card to see when you need to leave the US or request an extension of stay.

-If you need assistance on this matter, you can also contact the U.S. immigration specialist of Siam Legal.
+If you need assistance on this matter, you can also contact the U.S. immigration specialist of Law Firm in Thailand.